top of page

 Now, I was rolling pie crust!

 I had the very most fun, though, thinking up the little bunnies' names.
-I laid by the fire and worked and worked and worked.
+I lay by the fire and worked and worked and worked.
 When my daughter came home from school, she asked what I had written that day.
 I showed her the list of names, and she said, "That took all day?"

 I laughed and said, "It really did!"
 It's my very favorite part of the book.
 I often just recite those lines over and over for no reason other than I love it.